Arrival of sequences in CAA Agenda

 Alexandros

-Written by Alexandros SIDIRAS GALANTE on Thursday 11 July 2024
+Written by Alexandros SIDIRAS GALANTE on Thursday 11 July 2024, updated on Thursday 20 February 2025

-AAC Agenda is already enjoying a nice update.
+CAA Agenda is already getting a nice update.
 Hear ye, hear ye, here are the sequences.
-Storyboards are an essential tool for individuals with neurodevelopmental disorders (NDD).
-This can be for disorders like autism spectrum disorder (ASD), Down syndrome, Angelman syndrome, and other disabilities that affect autonomy.
-The sequences show the steps to follow to brush teeth, for example, or set the table.
-Here is an example provided by ARASAAC.
+Sequencers are an essential tool for individuals with neurodevelopmental disorders (NDD).
+This can be for autism spectrum disorders (ASD), Down syndrome, Angelman syndrome, and other disabilities that affect autonomy.
+The sequences show the steps to follow for brushing teeth, for example, or setting the table.
+Here is an example proposed by ARASAAC.

-Storyboards contribute to better autonomy and help in carrying out tasks independently.
-We understood very early with Pablo, our little brother with Down syndrome, that combining sequences with his agenda is essential.
-Indeed, sequences are contextual and can depend on a place or a time of day.
+Sequencers contribute to better autonomy and help perform tasks independently.
+We realized early on with Pablo, our little brother with Down syndrome, that combining sequences with his agenda is essential.
+Indeed, sequences are contextual and may depend on a place or a time of day.

-AAC Agenda now includes sequences that can be placed in events.
-In the "eating" event, you can combine it with the "wash hands" sequence and the "set the table" sequence.
+CAA Agenda now integrates sequences that can be placed in events.
+In the "eating" event, one can combine it with the "washing hands" sequence and the "setting the table" sequence.
 Once completed, the sequence appears as validated.

 3

-It is also possible to view sequences independently from the agenda event:
+It is also possible to view sequences independently of the agenda's events:

 4

-We hope that the sequences will help you in your caregiving work and improve the autonomy of the individuals you support.
+We hope that the sequences will help you in your caregiving work and that they will enhance the autonomy of the people you support.

 So?
-What do you think of the sequences in the application?
-Share your opinion on our social media or via e-mail!
+What do you think about the sequences in the app?
+Share your thoughts with us on our social media or by email!

 Get updates on the latest news, whether you are